Women's event at the 43rd Chess Olympiad: Round 7

 The central match of the seventh round was the clash between Armenia and United States on the first table, where Armenians snatched a minimal victory thanks to the Elina Danielian and Anna Sargsyan who scored full point as White in the games against Anna Zatonskih and Sabina-Francesca Foisor, respectively; Jennifer Yu beat Maria Kursova on the lowest board, which was only enough to close the margin, as Irina Krush and Lilit Mkrtchian drew on the second board.
 China beat Netherlands 3-1 with wins scored by Ju Wenjun and Lei Tingjie both as White, while Ukraine were challenged by Iran and scored a narrow 2½-1½ victory after Mariya Muzychuk scored against Mitra Hejazipour on the second board.
 Italy and Azerbaijan as well as India and Georgia's first team tied their matches with draws on all boards.
-Romania edged out Uzbekistan 2½-1½ with points that came up from the games involving Corina-Isabela Peptan and Elena-Luminita Cosma, while Gulrukhbegim Tokhirjonova scored a futile win for the opposing team.
+Romania edged out Uzbekistan 2½-1½ with points that came up from the games involving Corina-Isabela Peptan and Elena-Luminița Cosma, while Gulrukhbegim Tokhirjonova scored a futile win for the opposing team.
 Kazakhstan and Hungary stormed past Argentina and Serbia, respectively, with 3½-½ wins.
 Armenia were the sole leader after this round ahead of China, Ukraina, Georgia and Romania with one match point behind.